ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

--   If a Passport Visa Assertion Repository does not include enough information to construct an `asserted` timestamp, a [Passport Visa Signatory](#passport-visa-signatory) MAY use a recent timestamp (for example, the current timestamp) if the Passport Visa Assertion Repository is kept up to date such that the Passport Visa Signatory can ensure that the claim is valid at or near the time of minting the Passport Visa as an Embedded Token.
+-   If a Passport Visa Assertion Repository does not include enough information to construct an `asserted` timestamp, a [Passport Visa Issuer](#passport-visa-issuer) MAY use a recent timestamp (for example, the current timestamp) if the Passport Visa Assertion Repository is kept up to date such that the Passport Visa Issuer can ensure that the claim is valid at or near the time of minting the Passport Visa as an Embedded Token.
 However, generally it is RECOMMENDED to have the Passport Visa Assertion Repository provide more accurate `asserted` information.